Jump to Section:

 The Skills Every Great CRM Leader Needs

 “The biggest shift in CRM has been the pace at which technology is changing the role.
-We’re no longer just looking for great marketers—we need people who are curious, data-literate and eager to embrace AI and automation, while never losing sight of the customer and the commercial outcomes we’re trying to achieve.”
+We're no longer just looking for great marketers - we need people who are curious, data-literate and eager to embrace AI and automation, while never losing sight of the customer and the commercial outcomes we're trying to achieve.”

 Jodie Gardner - Head of CRM Performance & Operations at Awaze

 “AI is impacting the CRM space and in a really positive way.
 It's freed teams from a lot of the manual grind and elevated our insight and reporting, so we can optimise much faster.
 That means more time for strategic thinking, personalisation and future planning.
+As a result, we're looking for talent who can think strategically, embrace a fast-changing landscape, get creative with AI, and support their teams through that change.”

 Lyndsey Kennerley - Customer Director, SimpliSafe